kyma-project/istio/docs/user/technical-reference/05-30-cluster-roles.md

 # Istio Managed ClusterRoles

-Learn about the ClusterRoles managed by the Istio module and their permissions.
+Learn about the ClusterRoles that the Istio module manages and the permissions they grant.

 ## Overview

 To further streamline the management of permissions for the Istio module, we have introduced new ClusterRoles that support Kubernetes native role aggregation.
+ClusterRoles streamline permission management and support Kubernetes native role aggregation.
-These ClusterRoles are designed to provide a more modular and flexible approach to managing permissions for the Istio module and its resources.
+They provide a modular and flexible approach to managing permissions for Istio resources.

 ## Roles

 By default, when you install the Istio module, it creates the following ClusterRoles:

-- `kyma-istio-view` - Grants read-only access to Istio module resources (the `Istio` custom resource).
+- `kyma-istio-view` - Grants read-only access to the Istio custom resource (CR).
-- `kyma-istio-edit` - Grants read and write access to Istio module resources (the `Istio` custom resource).
+- `kyma-istio-edit` - Grants read and write access to the Istio CR.
 - `kyma-istio-resources-view` - Grants read-only access to all resources from all API groups handled by Istio.
 - `kyma-istio-resources-edit` - Grants read and write access to all resources from all API groups handled by Istio.